PlantandFoodResearch/MCHap/docs/call.rst

   Each line of this file must contain the identifier of a sample and its ploidy separated by a tab.

-- ``--inbreeding``: The expected inbreeding coefficient of each sample (default = ``0``, must be less than ``1`` and greater than or equal to ``0``).

-  The inbreeding coefficient is used in combination with allelic variability in the input VCF to determine a prior distribution of genotypes.
-  A higher inbreeding coefficient will result in increased homozygosity of genotype calls.
-  This effect is more pronounced with lower read depths and noisier sequencing data.

-  It is worth noting that the inbreeding coefficient is rarely ``0`` in real samples, particularly in autopolyploids.
-  This means that, by default, MCHap will be biased towards excessively heterozygous genotype calls.
-  This bias is more pronounced in inbred samples and with lower sequencing depth.
-  If the genotype calls output by MCHap appear to be excessively heterozygous, it is worth considering if the inbreeding coefficients have been underestimated.

-  If samples have variable inbreeding coefficients then these can be specified within a file and the location of that file is then passed to the ``--inbreeding`` argument.
-  Each line of this file must contain the identifier of a sample and its inbreeding coefficient separated by a tab.

 Sample pooling
 ~~~~~~~~~~~~~~

 MCHap allows you to define 'pools' of samples using the ``--sample-pools`` parameter.
 A sample pool will combine the reads of its constituent samples but otherwise is treated
 identically to a regular sample.
 Sample parameters relating to the sample pool including
-``--ploidy`` and ``--inbreeding`` must be set using the name of the sample pool rather
+``--ploidy`` and inbreeding parameter of ``--use-dirmul-prior`` must be set using the name
-than its constituent samples.
+of the sample pool rather than its constituent samples.
 Uses for sample pools include:

 - Combining the replicates into a single sample
 - Renaming samples (using a pool per sample)